 What this website is all about.

 This is your go to site for information on fishing any freshwater fishery in the US.
 Covering all water is an ongoing task and one that we love.
 We add new articles as they are completed.
 The older articles are maintained in our state by state files so the site is a wealth of useful information.
 Each article tells you where to fish, what you will catch, and how to fish the water.
 A map and GPS information make it easy to locate the water you are interested in.
 We hope you enjoy our site and we look forward to getting your feedback.

 We do maintain a list of fishing clubs in the U.S. Please send us the Name, Website, City, and State of your club and we will get you posted on the list.

 And, if you have an Article you would like published, please contact us.
-(We do not pay for Articles.)
+See notes below.

 Search by STATE or by SPECIES, and get GPS coordinates at the bottom of each Fishery article.